topcoderinc/va-pseudovet/pseudoVet-backend/readme.md

   // Optional.
 Default is "./output/generatedDatasets".
   "outputFolder": "./output/generatedDatasets",
-  // All patients are veterans of the war era specified in the below parameter "warEra": {
+  // All patients are veterans of the war era specified in the below parameter "studyProfileEra": {
-    // The name of war era.
+    // The name of study profile era.
 Is required in dataset configuration REST API.
-    // Is optional in generation routines only if warEraCode is specified.
+    // Is optional in generation routines only if studyProfileEraCode is specified.
-    "warEra": "World War II",
+    "studyProfileEra": "World War II",
-    // The code of the war era.
-Is optional when warEra (war name) is specified.
+    // The code of the study profile era.
+Is optional when studyProfileEra (study profile name) is specified.
-    "warEraCode": "world_war_ii",
+    "studyProfileEraCode": "world_war_ii",
-    // The end date of the war era.
+    // The end date of the study profile era.
 Optional.
-    "warEraEndDate": "Tue, 31 Dec 1946 00:00:00 GMT",
+    "studyProfileEraEndDate": "Tue, 31 Dec 1946 00:00:00 GMT",
-    // The start date of the war era.
+    // The start date of the study profile era.
 Optional.
-    "warEraStartDate": "Sun, 07 Dec 1941 00:00:00 GMT"
+    "studyProfileEraStartDate": "Sun, 07 Dec 1941 00:00:00 GMT"
   },
   // the output format, CCDA,FHIR-XML,or FHIR-JSON
   "outputFormat":"CCDA",